Applies to: SQL Server 2016 (13.x) and later Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Analytics Platform System (PDW)

 Reduced recompilations for workloads using temporary tables across multiple scopes

-SQL Server 2019 (15.x) reduces recompilations for workloads using temporary tables across multiple scopes.
+SQL Server 2019 (15.x) under all database compatibility levels reduces recompilations for workloads using temporary tables across multiple scopes.
+This feature is also enabled in Azure SQL Database under database compatibility level 150 for all deployment models.
 Prior to this feature, when referencing a temporary table with a data manipulation language (DML) statement (

 DELETE), if the temporary table was created by an outer scope batch, this would result in a recompile of the DML statement each time it is executed.
 With this improvement, SQL Server performs additional lightweight checks to avoid unnecessary recompilations: